ascooper57/lambda-template-python/README.md

 praktikos-template-python
 =========================

-Functions as a Service implemented with API Gateway, Lambda, Cognito, S3, SNS and RDS (Postgres)
+Functions as a Service implemented with API Gateway, Lambda, Cognito, S3, SNS and RDS (Postgres/SQLite/MySQL)

 This is a software design paradigm shift